 IntelliMix Room is digital signal processing (DSP) software designed to optimize the performance of Shure networked microphones with videoconferencing software, resulting in better conference room audio all around.
 It's designed to run on the same computer as any videoconferencing software, which reduces the amount of equipment in the room.

 IntelliMix Room requires other software and hardware to work in your room.
 You'll need the following:

 To purchase, contact your local Shure sales representative (find yours at shure.com).
 For each installation, you can choose from 8 or 16 channels of IntelliMix DSP.

 After purchasing, you'll receive an email with instructions for creating a software.shure.com account, where you can find your license ID.
 The license ID activates all purchased installations.

-Before purchasing, you can try out a 16-channel version of IntelliMix Room.
+Before purchasing, try out a 90-day trial of IntelliMix Room.
 The software runs exactly like a purchased version during the trial period.
 You don't need an internet connection to start the trial.

 These hardware systems are thoroughly tested and supported by Shure to run IntelliMix Room software.
 For best results, we recommend using a supported system from this table:

 |Logitech Teams Rooms for Windows||Lenovo ThinkSmart Core||Microsoft Teams Rooms|

 |Logitech Zoom Rooms for Windows||Lenovo ThinkSmart Core||Zoom Rooms|